-To me it's tidier to put each part of each pattern row in its own table column and row in a word processor.
+To me it's tidiest to put each part of each pattern row in its own table column and row in a word processor.

-You may prefer the option to put all pattern rows in a single table row or even to use regular lines.
+You may prefer to put all pattern rows in a single table row or even to use regular lines in your word processor.